-Citations for Income By Zip Code List Vintage: Current
+Citations for Income By Zip Code List

-Applies to Income By Zip Code List reports purchased December 18, 2023 to today.
+Applies to Income By Zip Code List reports purchased Demember 18, 2023 to December 20, 2024.

 Your data are from the US Census’ most current 2022 American Community Survey (ACS) dataset.
 Learn more about the American Community Survey.